sneakybeaky/mod_redis/README.md

     `unzip hiredis.zip`

 3. Extract the contents of the zip file (hiredis.zip) and define the base directory.
-In the example below, the last part of the embedded directory has been obscured so please remember to use the directory created when unzipping the file

-    `HIREDIS_HOME=`pwd`/antirez-hiredis-XXXXXXX`
+    `HIREDIS_HOME=./hiredis-master`

 4. Compile the hiredis library